jkaryo1/CacheSimulator/CacheSimulator/README.txt

       |  o4  |  0.00 |  0.00  | 25.0  |  24.9  |  5.0
 ------+------+-----------+---------------+-------------
 16384 does not run with valgrind's cachegrind

+An interesting result is that with no optimization, the miss rates stay constant as size increases.
+However, miss rates increase as optimization increases.
+As miss rates increase, runtime seems to decrease.

 Test 4: matrix[j][i] valgrind
 MR = miss rate in %